-The initial breakdown of the bike was very easy and quick. seat, battery, outer fairing, radio, grips, control housings, ignition, passing lamps, and loosening of the outer fairing.
+The initial breakdown of the bike was very easy and quick.
+Seat, battery, outer fairing, radio, grips, control housings, ignition, passing lamps, and loosening of the outer fairing.
 Finally upon removal of the stock handlebars the real challenge began.
 I was pretty excited the work was going so well up to that point and was feeling positive.
-Even with taking time to make a video of the process I was making good time.
+Even with taking the time to make a video of the process I was making good time.
 Soon after though I hit the wall of troubles.

 I made a wiring diagram of the wiring harnesses in preparation to extend the control wires for the new handlebars.
-During this I took the time to make a sub video of how to wire Harley Davidson molex connectors.
-With Margaret's help I soldered the extensions to the factory wire harness and wrapped each solder weld with shrink tubing before trying to pull them through the new handlebars.
-Before pulling them through the handle bars we then covered all of the wires with large shrink tubing that we joined to the original wiring harness cover to make a clean seal over the wires.
-The left side went through without any problems and only took about 5 minutes.
+During this, I took the time to make a sub video of how to wire Harley Davidson Molex connectors.
+With Margaret's help, I soldered the extensions to the factory wire harness and wrapped each solder weld with shrink tubing.
+Before pulling them through the handlebars we covered all of the wires with large shrink tubing that we joined to the original wiring harness cover.
+The cables on the left side went through without any problems and only took about 5 minutes.
 The right side is where the problems began.

 The reassembly took place without any issue until we got to the new brake lines.
 The junction of the stock lines has a cutout that fits into a small pin that sticks out of the triple tree.
-This prevents incorrect installation of the junction by insuring it can only be fit one way.
+This prevents incorrect installation of the junction by ensuring it can only be fitted one way.
 The new junction didn't have that cutout and wouldn't fit.
-After attempting every way of turning and manipulating the new junction without success I just ground the pin off the triple tree and installed the new junction since it serves no other purpose.
+After attempting every way of turning and manipulating the new junction without success I just ground the pin of the triple tree and installed the new junction.
 We bled the brakes and moved to the clutch cable.
-Keep in mind if you have ABS you cannot perform this job at home.
-The brakes have to be bled by a dealership using a Digital Technician to purge the air out of the ABS solenoids that may be trapped.

 Next came the clutch cable.
-That meant removing the floor board, slip ons, exhaust, and transmission clutch cover.
+That meant removing the floorboard, slip-ons, exhaust, and transmission clutch cover.
 This part went perfectly without problems from start to finish.
 Then it was just a matter of reassembling the fairing components, battery, seat, ignition, etc. Upon completion the bike started right up, all of the electronics worked and I was able to take it for a quick test ride.
-Over the next few days I had to make adjustments to the position of the handle bars for comfort which entails a modest tear down to get the T-40 Torx on the handle bar mount.
+Over the next few days, I had to make adjustments to the position of the handlebars for comfort which entails a modest tear down to get the T-40 Torx on the handlebar mount.
 With making a video, taking pictures, and performing the work I estimate we spent a solid 16 hours on this install.
-The bulk of wasted time being on the right side control wiring.
+The bulk of the wasted time was on the right side control wiring.